rampion/rotations-twists-and-plaits/README.md

 <stack overflow>
 ```

-Streams that extend infinitely in both directions or that have an infinite middle
+Traversables that extend infinitely in both directions or that have an infinite middle
 can be rotated either way.

 <!--